kailash-manasarovar/statement/docs/timeline/2026/january.md

 ## A message to Arul

-- I start remembering more and more evil that took place over the years that helped protect the North London's Jamaican rape-gangs and their bosses.
+- I start remembering more and more evil that took place over the years that helped protect North London's Jamaican rape-gangs and their porn-gang bosses.
 - I message an old friend Arul on Facebook.

 ![Messaging Arul](../../content/images/message-to-arul.png)